DynamoRIO

 traces are records of all user mode retired instructions and memory accesses during the traced window.

 A trace is presented to analysis tools as a stream of records.
-Each record entry is of type memref_t and represents one instruction or data reference or a metadata operation such as a thread exit or marker.
-There are built-in scheduling markers providing the timestamp and cpu identifier on each thread transition.
+Each record entry is of type dynamorio::drmemtrace::memref_t and represents one instruction or data reference or a metadata operation such as a thread exit or marker.
+There are built-in scheduling markers providing the timestamp and cpu identifier periodically and before and after each system call.
 Other built-in markers indicate disruptions in user mode control flow such as signal handler entry and exit.

 Each entry contains the common fields type